sunpy/sunpy/docs/code_ref/coordinates.rst

-Positions within these ``Frames`` are stored as a ``Representation`` of a coordinate, a representation being a description of a point in a Cartesian, spherical or cylindrical system (`sunpy.coordinates.representation`).
+Positions within these ``Frames`` are stored as a ``Representation`` of a coordinate, a representation being a description of a point in a Cartesian, spherical or cylindrical system (`astropy.coordinates.representation`).
 A frame that contains a representation of one or many points is said to have been 'realized'.